CMU-Graphics/Scotty3D/assignments/A4/T2-skeleton.md

 ### Computing $\nabla f$

 The gradient of $f$ (i.e., $\nabla f$) is the vector consisting of the partial derivatives of $f$ with respect to every element of $q$.
-So let's look at one example -- let's take the partial derivative with respect to $ry_b$ -- the rotation around the local $y_b$ axis of bone $b$.
+So let's look at one example: let's take the partial derivative with respect to $ry_b$ -- the rotation around the local $y_b$ axis of bone $b$.

 First, we expand the definition of $f$:
 $$\frac{\partial}{\partial ry_b} f = \sum_{(h,i)} \frac{\partial}{\partial ry_b} \frac{1}{2}|p_i(\mathbf{\theta}) - h|^2 $$